pyrohost/pyrodactyl/README.md

 - If you receive a message like `Vagrant was unable to mount VirtualBox shared folders`, you [may need to install the vbguest plugin for VirtualBox](https://stackoverflow.com/a/48569055/11537010) with `vagrant plugin install vagrant-vbguest`.
 If it's already installed, run `vagrant plugin update vagrant-vbguest`.

 - We recommend setting up [Remote Caching via turbo](https://turbo.build/repo/docs/core-concepts/remote-caching).
 When you run `pnpm ship` on your local development machine, its results will be cached and uploaded, allowing you to finish a build on your production server in milliseconds.

+> [!CAUTION]
+> We do not recommend installing packages via pnpm.
+Although it is entirely possible to run and build pyrodactyl solely with pnpm, pnpm is incompatible with our build chunking strategy that allows pyrodactyl to load so quickly.

 ## Star History